composewell/streamly-packages/README.md

 package.
 If you do not need the broken packages you can comment those in [default.nix](default.nix).
 Otherwise change the versions of the broken packages as well accordingly.

+# Adding your own packages

+If you need any additional packages in this environment just add them to the list of packages in [default.nix](default.nix).

 # Accessing the documentation